Tikal and Heading Home

 “I have come to love the people and the country so much that the only way I can leave is having made the determination and the promise to myself to come back some day.

-“I will never will be able to forget my mission, its experiences, or the people I’ve met and come to love.”
+“I will never be able to forget my mission, its experiences, or the people I’ve met and come to love.”

 See the following: